oznogon/gattaibushido-public/rules/03_basic_play.md

 Omens in play exist in two states: **Active** (face-up) and **Spent** (face-down).
 When first revealed, they remain Active until used for one of the following purposes, based on their Deck of origin.

 **Pilot Omens** can be Spent at any time by a Pilot to gain additional Charges.
-The Pilot first flips the Active Omen face-down, and then gets to choose: she can either the +Chargeup:Self(Full) or the +Chargeup:All(2) event triggers.
+The Pilot first flips the Active Omen face-down, and then gets to choose: she can trigger either +Chargeup:Self(Full) or +Chargeup:All(2).

 **Coach Omens** can be Spent by Coach to trigger Crisis events.
 These are explained in more detail in Coach's Handbook.